dymmond/esmerald/docs/dependencies.md

 ## More Real World example

-Now let's imagine that we have some web application with one of the `views.py` as:
+Now let us imagine that we have a web application with one of the views.
+Something like this:

 ```python hl_lines="17"
 {!> ../docs_src/dependencies/views.py !}
 ```

-As you can notice the `user_dao` is injected automatically using appropriate level of dependency injection.
+As you can notice, the user_dao is injected automatically using the appropriate level of dependency injection..

 Let's see the `urls.py` and understand from where we got the `user_dao`: